 Customers should contact their local MDU representative to arrange for service to a new building.
 In most cases, there is no charge for this service.

 No, your “Due Date” is based on a certain number of days from which a bill is generated which is determined by when your meter is read.

 No. Post-dated checks are not considered legal tender.

 Yes, at least once a year we include a bill insert that explains our various rates and how to use them in determining your bill.
 Also, our current rate schedules are always available for your information at our offices, or you may view Montana-Dakota’s rates and tariffs online.

 Our “Easy Pay” Plan is available to residential customers whose account is current.
-After you have signed up for “Easy Pay,” your monthly Montana-Dakota bill will be deducted from your bank account approximately 14-18 days after the bill is prepared.
+After you have signed up for “Easy Pay,” your monthly Montana-Dakota bill will be deducted from your bank account 10 business days after the bill is prepared.
 Just as in the past, you will receive your normal monthly bill statement so you know how much has been deducted.
 For more information see the Payment Options section.
 To enroll login to your account online and select the “Sign up for Easy Pay” button in the promo box on the right side.

 No, we do not have special rates for senior citizens because the difference would have to be made up by our non-senior customers.
 However, if you are having difficulty paying your bill, please call us at 800-638-3278 so we can work out a payment arrangement with you.

 You have 22 days from the date the bill was rendered to pay your bill without being assessed a late fee.
 Late fees are 1 percent per month on the unpaid balance.

 Unfortunately, our current billing system cannot handle multiple accounts for a single customer.
 However, we are working on a new system that can handle multiple accounts billed within a five-day period.